StrangeBeeCorp/docs/docs/thehive/administration/misp-integration/delete-a-misp-server.md

-# How to Delete a MISP Server Connection
+# Delete a MISP Server Connection

 This topic provides step-by-step instructions for deleting a [MISP server connection](about-misp-integration.md) in TheHive.